 Once you have met the requirements above, you will need to take these steps:

-- Register for SOC 696: meet with the coordinator, Dr. Kathleen Ferraro, when you are nearing the end of your first year of coursework.
+1. Register for SOC 696: meet with the graduate coordinator when you are nearing the end of your first year of coursework.

 - Ask three full-time faculty members to be on your committee.
 When requesting faculty to be on your committee, consider their expertise in terms of methods and topical area.
 Ask one of these members, who must be a sociology faculty member, to chair your committee.
 The committee chair will serve as your internship supervisor and be responsible for facilitating your proposal, an agreement with the internship site, and your final paper.